 Alternately, others offer descriptions of the problems in their current job, explaining that they applied for this position because their commute is horrible, or their boss is a challenge, or their employer won’t allow them to have flexible work arrangements.

-And some job seekers simply summarise their resume, going point-by-point through their work experience and education history.
+And some jobseekers simply summarise their resume, going point-by-point through their work experience and education history.

 All three of these responses can send your new-job dreams down the tubes — and fast.
 If you answer with either of the first two, hiring managers will see a red flag, an indication that you’re not that serious about the position or simply trying to escape a bad situation at your current job.

-How to craft a great answer
+2. How to craft a great answer

 So before you start crafting your answer, spend some time reviewing the job description in the recruitment ad for the position and researching the company.
 That way, you’ll have a good understanding of what the hiring manager is looking for as far as qualifications, experience and fit with the workplace culture.

 Follow that with the reasons you’re applying for the job, focusing on career-related motivations such as the desire to build your experience and take on added responsibilities.

-Here’s an example of a strong response to “Tell me about yourself” for a job seeker applying for a senior administrative assistant position with a clean-energy company:
+Here’s an example of a strong response to “Tell me about yourself” for a jobseeker applying for a senior administrative assistant position with a clean-energy company:

 - “I’ve been working as an administrative assistant for three years.
-At my current job in the finance department of a midsize company, I handle scheduling, meeting and travel planning for four executives and 20 staff members.
+At my current job in the finance department of a mid-size company, I handle scheduling, meeting and travel planning for four executives and 20 staff members.
 I also help prepare correspondence, presentations and reports.I’m known for being a detail-oriented, well-organised team player.
 I never miss deadlines, I’m a good communicator, and I can juggle multiple tasks at once.
 In my performance reviews, my supervisor always notes that he appreciates my professionalism and enthusiasm for the job.
 With this experience under my belt, I’m looking for an opportunity to take the next step in my career.
 I’m hoping to do so in an organisation like yours that works to improve the environment, something I’m passionate about.”

-Remember: "Tell me about yourself" is not about your life story
+"Tell me about yourself" is not about your life story

 You don’t have to tell the hiring manager every single thing that makes you a great fit for the position.

-Just give him or her a few important details that will spark their interest in learning more, and you’ll get the interview off to a great start.
+This is an opportunity to offer a few important details that will spark their interest in learning more, and you’ll get the interview off to a great start.